tevko/learning-rust/README.md

 - the TOML file is the configuration file for the project
 - packages (crates) are listed in this TOML file
 - Cargo expects your source files to live inside the src directory

+## Getting user input

+To obtain user input and then print the result as output, we need to bring the io input/output library into scope.
+The io library comes from the standard library, known as std:

+`use std::io;`